South China tiger: Reaction to the project

 Mainstream conservationists have expressed reservations about the project.
 The WWF says that the money is being spent in the wrong place, and that the Siberian tiger has a better chance of survival.
 Scientists confirmed the role of rewilding captive populations to save the South China tiger.
 A workshop was conducted in October 2010 in Laohu Valley Reserve in South Africa to assess the progress of the rewilding and reintroduction program of Save China's Tigers.
 The experts present included Dr. Peter Crawshaw of Centro Nacional de Pesquisa e Conservacão de Mamiferos Carnivoros, Cenap/ICMBIO, Dr. Gary Koehler, Dr. Laurie Marker of the Cheetah Conservation Fund, Dr. Jim Sanderson of Small Wild Cat Conservation Foundation, Dr. Nobuyuki Yamaguchi of Department of Biological and Environmental Sciences of Qatar University, and Dr. J. L. David Smith of the University of Minnesota, Chinese government scientists as well as representatives of Save China's Tigers.

 The tigers in question were born in captive conditions, in concrete cages, and their parents are all captive animals who are unable to sustain themselves naturally in the wild.
 The cubs were sent to South Africa as part of the Save China's Tigers project for rewilding and to ensure that they would regain the necessary skills needed for a predator to survive in the wild.
 Results of the workshop confirmed the important role of the South China Tiger Rewilding Project in tiger conservation.
 "Having seen the tigers hunting in an open environment at Laohu Valley Reserve, I believe that these rewilded tigers have the skill to hunt in any environment," Dr. David Smith remarked.
 Furthermore, Save China's Tigers recovered natural habitat both in China and in South Africa during their attempt to reintroduce South China tigers into the wild.
 The goal of preparing captive born tigers for introduction into wild habitat in the former range seems to be possible in the near future.
+A 2015 study concluded that the project has potential for the reintroduction of South Chinese tigers to their native habitat.
+It found that the captive-born tigers were capable of stalking and killing several free-ranging prey items, which is important if they are to survive in the wild.